deeplearning4j/deeplearning4j/README.md

 Specifics

-- Supports GPUs via CUDA and Native via native and x86.
+- Supports GPUs via with the CUDA backend nd4j-cuda-7.5 and Native via nd4j-native.
 - All of this is wrapped in a unifying interface.
 - The API mimics the semantics of Numpy, Matlab and scikit-learn.